Google Conversion Modeling Explained

 This keeps modeling statistically grounded, not inflated.

-For content-driven and monetization blogs like panstag.com, conversion modeling is critical because:
+For content-driven blogs and affiliate sites, conversion modeling is especially important because:

 Without modeling: